ruippeixotog/intro-to-category-theory/slides.md

 - Patterns of relationships between objects
 - Allows reusing laws from one category in others
 - A balance of precision and recall
-  1. pick a pattern and look for all its occurences
+  1. pick a pattern and look for all its occurrences
   2. rank the hits and pick the best fit

-Note:

-- "There is a common construction in category theory called the universal construction for defining objects in terms of their relationships.
-One way of doing this is to pick a pattern, a particular shape constructed from objects and morphisms, and look for all its occurrences in the category.
-If it’s a common enough pattern, and the category is large, chances are you’ll have lots and lots of hits.
-The trick is to establish some kind of ranking among those hits, and pick what could be considered the best fit."

 ---